JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 Here we use `staticCFunction{..}` helper function from Kotlin to wrap a lambda into a C Function pointer.
 The function only allows to have an unbound and non-capturing lambda function.
 For example, it is not allowed to use a local variable from the function.
 We may only use globally visible declarations.
+Throwing exceptions from a `staticCFunction{..}` has non determined side-effects.
+It is vital to make sure you not throwing an exception from it.

 The second step, we call a C function pointer from a C pointer we have from `supply_fun()` call:
 ```kotlin